 Cowdrey declined to tour India with the MCC team in 1961-62.
 He was however named the captain of the MCC tea to India in 1963-64.
 At the last minute, he withdrew and Mike Smith led the team.
 As luck would have it when the side was badly hit by injuries and indisposition the team management asked for replacement and Cowdrey and Peter Parfitt were flown in at short notice.

 Colin Cowdrey had not played any cricket since his arm had been broken by Wesley Hall in the Lord’s Test against West Indies in June 1963.
-But bringing all his skill and experience into play Cowdrey, who joined the team after the second Test at Bombay, he got 107 in the next Test at Calcutta and followed it up with 151 in the fourth Test at New Delhi.
+But bringing all his skill and experience into play Cowdrey, who joined the team after the second Test at Bombay, got 107 in the next Test at Calcutta and followed it up with 151 in the fourth Test at New Delhi.

 He took little time to settle down, adjusting himself well to the hotter climate and the turning pitches that lacked pace and bounce.
 But then superb technique had always been his trademark.
 He did not play against India in a Test again.
 But the Indian connection continued via his son.

 A Little Too Nice for his Own Good

 Colin Cowdrey will go down as one of England’s greatest players.
-And if he was a just a little too nice for his own good that’s hardly a character defect.
+And if he was just a little too nice for his own good that’s hardly a character defect.
 You have to wonder how many runs he might have scored with the dedication of a Bradman or the creases selfishness of a Boycott.
 But then he would have had far fewer friends and wouldn’t now have the entire cricket world mourning his passing.